 Each campus has a "Lost and Found" location for items that may have been misplaced.

-On the Corsicana campus, students may check either the switchboard desk in the center of the first floor of the Albritton Administration Building or the Office of the Navarro College Department of Public Safety (the police department) located on the northwest corner of the campus.
+On the Corsicana campus, students may check the Office of the Navarro College Department of Public Safety (the police department) located on the northwest corner of the campus.
 Students who have lost items in the Gibson Hall Student/Fitness Center may check with the Intramurals Office initially as these items may not be turned over to the police department until 48 hours have lapsed.
 This may allow the student an easier opportunity to retrieve the misplaced items.

-At each of the satellite campuses, misplaced items may be found at the business office in the main building or the administration building on campus.
+At Mexia campus, misplaced items may be found at the business office in the main building or the administration building on campus.